GuilhermePelegrina/Mackenzie/Datasets/README.md

-* The use of these datasets has no commercial purpose.
+Npte: The use of these datasets has no commercial purpose.